 Cannabinoids for the Treatment of Glaucoma

 The use of Cannabis to treat glaucoma is supported by clinical data and extensive anecdotal evidence.
-It has been definitively demonstrated in articles that smoking Cannabis lowers intraocular pressure (IOP) in both normal individuals and in those with glaucoma.
+It has been demonstrated in articles that smoking Cannabis lowers intraocular pressure (IOP) in both normal individuals and in those with glaucoma.
 Although, according to the 2004 publication from Tomida, et al., entitled “Cannabinoids and glaucoma”, the role of cannabinoids in treating glaucoma is thought to be well understood, no such products are currently approved for this disease.

-The American Academy of Ophthamology (AAO) and Canadian Ophthalmological Society (COS) do not support the use of marijuana for the treatment of glaucoma, both noting the absence of scientific evidence to support its use for glaucoma over existing therapies.
+The American Academy of Ophthalmology (AAO) and Canadian Ophthalmological Society (COS) do not support the use of marijuana for the treatment of glaucoma, both noting the absence of scientific evidence to support its use for glaucoma over existing therapi

 Challenges of Cannabis Treatment for Glaucoma